pyPhotometry/docs/docs/user-guide/graphical-user-interface.md

 ### Event triggered

 An event triggered average of analog signal 1 triggered on rising edges of digital signal 1.
-The average is recency weighted with an exponential decay of time constant 5 events.
+The average is recency weighted using an exponential decay with time constant 5 events.